Restricted Licenses/Occupational Licenses

 A DWI arrest can impact many areas of your life, including your ability to drive due to a license suspension.
 Your DWI arrest, however, does not necessarily mean you will have to give up your job because you lost your driving privileges.
 You have options, and a Houston Area DWI defense lawyer may be able to help you get your life back on track.

-At Joseph LaBella & Associates, we help clients who are going through difficult times find solutions.
+Amanda Webb - DWI Lawyer helps clients who are going through difficult times find solutions.
 We aggressively fight for clients to help them get a DWI dismissal, acquittal or deferred judgment, but we also can help them get a restricted license or an occupational license.
-Call 1-800-395-5951 today to see how Attorney LaBella can assist you after a DWI arrest.
+Call 1-800-395-5951 today to see how attorney Webb can assist you after a DWI arrest.

 You may still be able to drive to work or medical appointments